Today, I want to talk to you about the four stages of your MLM Business.

 You’re sponsoring people, but you have very little duplication on your team.
 No one is doing anything.
 You are the one doing most of the work.

-If you’re lucky you might have one other leader on your team, or a couple of potential leaders, but in most cases you have very few people on your team sponsoring new people each month.
+If you’re lucky you might have one other serious person on your team, or a couple of potential leaders, but in most cases you have very few people on your team sponsoring new people each month and taking responsibility of their own business.

 Most people in this stage earn between $1,000 and $2,500 per month.
 During this phase you’ve found a flock and you are a shepherd of sheep.
 During this phase your team typically has 100 to 1,000 people.